 A variety of arrangements exist.
-Responses were as follows: landowner reserves 100% hunting rights, tenant and landowner share hunting rights, tenant has hunting rights, landowner has land leased for hunting, and land is leased to the Kansas Department of Wildlife and Parks for public hunting.
+Responses were as follows: landlord reserves 100% hunting rights, tenant has 100% hunting rights, and land is leased to the Kansas Department of Wildlife and Parks for public hunting.

-Rachael Brooke, Ag and Natural Resources Agent 785-425-6851 rboyle@ksu.edu
+Rachael Brooke, Ag and Natural Resources Agent 785-425-6851 rbrooke@ksu.edu

-Kansas State University Agricultural Experiment Station and Cooperative Extension Service K-State Research and Extension is an equal opportunity provider and employer.
+Kansas State University Agricultural Experiment Station and Cooperative Extension Service